Help for adults who stammer.

-- Apply for 'teletherapy' from Airedale NHS.
+- Request support from Airedale NHS Stammering Service.
 They provide remote therapy for adults across the UK via video call.
-If there's no service where you live, they can support you through a funding application with your GP.
+If there's no service where you live, they can support you with a funding application via your GP.
 They also accept private referrals if you're able to fund the therapy yourself.
-For more information, visit the Airedale NHS website or read our Teletherapy page.
+For more information, see the Airedale website.

 If you can afford it, private therapy might be an option for you.
 Make sure to ask if they have experience working with adults who stammer before choosing one.